 New Faculty Morning Starters: Coffee, Community, and Conversation

 Share, reflect on, and invigorate your teaching based on J. Lang's book On Course, distributed during the new faculty program.
-Conversations will occur the third Thursday and Friday morning of each month in the VITAL office to accommodate faculty's teaching schedules; please select either day.
+Conversations occur Thursday and Friday mornings, 8:30 - 9:20 a.m. in the VITAL office to accommodate faculty's teaching schedules; please select either day.
 Participation is limited to 10 faculty members.
-For order of refreshments, kindly alert us of your joining the conversation: firstname.lastname@example.org
+For order of refreshments, kindly alert us of your joining the conversation: email@example.com

 Lilly Teaching Conference Travel Fellowship for

 First Year Faculty

 "I was able to experience learning and teaching, allowing me to alternate between the roles of a student and an educator.
 I participated and got involved in activities as a student which helped me understand the students' perspectives.
 The discussions were very informative and thought provoking.
 I met and heard from a diverse group of educators across disciplines.
 The conference gave me the time to reflect and redefine who I am as a scholar and a professor.
 I saw that the presenters use Poll Everywhere to encourage the attendees to get involved in activities and discussions.
 This online poll could be a great addition to my Direct Marketing/Social Media chapter to improve student participation."

 Lilly Fellow 2014: Dr. David Jamison, Mechanical Engineering